 Think of this estimate based on the amount of gold as your base price.
 Other factors like the presence of silver or platinum, depending upon which alloy your white gold has, or other features of the jewelry, like precious stones, can raise the value further.

-Finally, you can check sites like Google or eBay to get an idea what similar jewelry pieces sell for.
+Finally, you can check places like Google or eBay to get an idea what similar jewelry pieces sell for.
 You can also contact a local jeweler to get an appraisal of your specific piece.
 Try the American Gem Society’s directory of local jewelry stores to find contact information.

 Why Diamond Popularity Increases Demand for White Gold Jewelry